Plasticity (physics): Critical resolved shear stress dependence on temperature, strain rate, and point defects

 There are three characteristic regions of the critical resolved shear stress as a function of temperature.
-In the low temperature region 1 (T ≤ 0.25Tm), the strain rate έ must be high to achieve high τCRSS which is required to initiate dislocation glide and equivalently plastic flow.
+In the low temperature region 1 (T ≤ 0.25Tm), the strain rate must be high to achieve high τCRSS which is required to initiate dislocation glide and equivalently plastic flow.
 In region 1, the critical resolved shear stress has two components: athermal (τa) and thermal (τ*) shear stresses, arising from the stress required to move dislocations in the presence of other dislocations, and the resistance of point defect obstacles to dislocation migration, respectively.
 At T = T*, the moderate temperature region 2 (0.25Tm < T < 0.7Tm) is defined, where the thermal shear stress component τ* → 0, representing the elimination of point defect impedance to dislocation migration.
 Thus the temperature-independent critical resolved shear stress τCRSS = τa remains so until region 3 is defined.
 Notably, in region 2 moderate temperature time-dependent plastic deformation (creep) mechanisms such as solute-drag should be considered.
 Furthermore, in the high temperature region 3 (T ≥ 0.7Tm) έ can be low, contributing to low τCRSS, however plastic flow will still occur due to thermally activated high temperature time-dependent plastic deformation mechanisms such as Nabarro–Herring (NH) and Coble diffusional flow through the lattice and along the single crystal surfaces, respectively, as well as dislocation climb-glide creep.